FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_1.md

     let bytes = s.as_bytes();
     // Our length of bytes
     let len = bytes.len();
-    // loop over the wasm memory view bytes
+    // loop over the wasm memory view's bytes
     // and also the string bytes
     for (cell, byte) in view[0..len].iter().zip(bytes.iter()) {
-        // set the wasm memory byte to
+        // set each wasm memory byte to
         // be the value of the string byte cell.set(byte)
     }